 Ever seen a spider-shaped Christmas ornament at a gift fair or thrift store?
 Although done up with gold, silver, and sparkling jewels, these ornaments might seem like strange choices for post-Halloween holiday decor.
 However, there’s actually a fascinating cultural history behind the spider as Christmas ornament.

 The Legend of the Christmas Spider

-The Legend of the Christmas Spider is an old folktale from Eastern Europe, particularly Ukraine.
+The Legend of the Christmas Spider is an old folktale from Eastern Europe, and seems to have originated in the western region of Ukraine.
 As with all legends, there are many different variations of it, but they all share similar themes.
 You can even buy books based on the legend today.

 As the story goes, a widowed mother once carefully grew a tree from a pinecone so that her children would have a Christmas tree.
 However, when Christmas finally came, the family couldn’t afford any decorations.
 Still, the mother dutifully cleaned the whole house, banishing the spiders to the farthest reaches of the attic.

 This children’s book is one of the many retellings of the old Christmas spider tale

 However, overnight, the spiders came down and covered the tree with their webs.
 When the children awoke in the morning, the webs were transformed into silver and gold by the light of the sun, and they were overjoyed to see these decorations on their tree.

 In other versions of the story, it was the Christmas angel, baby Jesus, or Santa Claus who touched the spiderwebs and turned them to silver and gold, forever changing the fortunes of the widow and her children.
 In yet another version, a mother spider lived in the Christmas tree and decorated it with webs to thank the widow for not chasing her away.